 - 3.4.1.1.
 CRITERIA FOR APPOINTMENT The appointment of a member of the faculty is based on a careful evaluation of the individual's potential for fulfilling the responsibilities of a faculty member and on the needs of the institution. - 3.4.1.2.
 POSITION APPROVAL PROCEDURE In consultation with the Department Chair, the Division Director prepares a position request for the Associate Provost.
 Guidelines and requirements will be posted on the Council of Chairs/Division Director portal.
-Normally position requests will be due twice a year on May 15 and October 15.
 Position requests will be reviewed by the Associate Provost and Provost, with the hiring decision made in discussion with the President. - 3.4.1.3.
 SEARCH PROCEDURE Upon receipt of position approval, departments/divisions will establish search procedures and conduct a search for a candidate in accord with the College's Equal Employment Opportunity Policy.
 Normally, all faculty in the department, or a Search Committee selected by them, will review the credentials of applicants for the position. - 3.4.1.4.
 CANDIDATE APPROVAL Except in extraordinary circumstances, the division in consultation with the department originates the recommendation for filling approved positions.
 The chair of the search committee sends credentials of the candidates and the recommendation of the search committee to the Provost, who approves the list of candidates to be brought to campus for interviews.
 The Chair of the Search Committee will invite candidates to campus for interviews.
 Candidates who visit campus will be reimbursed for their travel expenses according to the policies described under Travel Reimbursement. - 3.4.1.5.
 CANDIDATE INTERVIEWS All members of the department shall have the opportunity to interview each candidate.
-Candidates will be interviewed by the Associate Provost, the Provost, and the President, or their designees.
+Candidates will be interviewed by the Associate Provost, or the Provost, or their designees.
 Normally, candidates are expected to make a presentation to students and faculty, who will be requested to complete an evaluation of the candidate's performance.
 After the interviewing process is completed, the search committee will evaluate and rank all of the candidates in order of hiring preference.
-The Division Director will then forward the recommendation to the Associate Provost.
+The Division Director will then forward the recommendation to the Provost.
 The Associate Provost, the Provost, and the President will review the recommendation along with their own evaluations in light of institutional priorities. - 3.4.1.6.
-INVITATION TO JOIN FACULTY Upon a positive decision, the Associate Provost will invite the applicant to join the faculty of the College.
-A time limit of two weeks is ordinarily given to the applicant to accept or decline the offer.
-Upon acceptance of the offer the Initial Letter of Appointment [Section III.E] will be sent by the Provost.
+INVITATION TO JOIN FACULTY

+Upon a positive decision, the Provost will invite the applicant to join the faculty of the College.
+A time limit of one week is ordinarily given to the applicant to accept or decline the offer.
+Upon acceptance of the offer the Initial Letter of Appointment [Section III.E] will be sent by the Provost's Office.